antonidag/myblog/content/en/posts/bicep-what-if/index.md

       - name: What if deployment
         run: az deployment group what-if --resource-group ${{secrets.RESOURCE_GROUP}} --name WhatIfDeployment --template-file main.bicep --parameters main.bicepparam
 ```
-This pipeline can serve as a starting for automating what-if deployments in your Azure environment, but will probably need to be customized to fit your organizations.
+This pipeline can serve as a starting for automating what-if deployments in your Azure environment, but will probably need to be customized to fit your organization.
 For more details the full project code and be viewed at my GitHub repository <a href="https://github.com/antonidag/github-action-bicep-what-if-deployment" target="_blank" rel="noopener noreferrer">here</a>.

+That's it!
+We have managed to create a what-if pipeline!

 ## Reflections
 Some key take away are that using Azure CLI together with Bicep to build, validate and preform a what-if deployment is an excellent way to setting yourself up for success.
 It might feel like much work and many steps, but if we can mitigate failures we will probably save a lot of time and hassle!
-With a creative mind, the information given from what-if deployments could easily turn into documentation, change logs and release notes.
+With a creative mind, the information given from what-if deployments could easily turn into documentation, change logs or release notes.

 Have you integrated what-if deployments in your pipeline?
 What is your experience with CI/CD in your organizations?
 Share your insights and experiences in the comments below!